-According to J. R. R. Tolkien, "the unrecapturable magic of ancient English verse" lies in "profound feeling, and poignant vision, filled with the beauty and mortality of the world."
-But this magic can only be experienced by "those who have ears to hear," those who can read Old English verse in its original language ("On Translating Beowulf").
+Anglo-Saxons battling Vikings, miraculous stories of angels and saints, riddles, elegies about the transience of the world, Beowulf's heroic deeds-all these and more can be found in English literature between the 5th and 11th centuries.
+According to J. R. R. Tolkien, "the unrecapturable magic of ancient English verse" can only be experienced by "those who have ears to hear," or those who can read Old English verse in its original language ("On Translating Beowulf").
 This course introduces students to the language and literature of the Anglo-Saxons.
-It combines language instruction with literary study, readings in the original language with readings of modern translations, so that students may experience firsthand the earliest English literature.
+It combines language instruction with literary study, readings of modern translations with readings in the original language, so that students may experience firsthand the earliest English literature.
+No previous linguistic training is required.